Find Affordable College Courses

 50% Women

 Ohio State University - Main Campus comes in at #7 on our list of the most popular colleges offering doctor's degrees in agricultural teacher education.
-The average in-state tuition for full-time undergraduates is $11,018 per year, while in-state graduate students, on average, pay $11,560 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to agricultural teacher education majors at Ohio State.
+Roughly 61,300 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in agricultural teacher education from Ohio State.

 Below are some popular majors that are similar to agricultural teacher education that offer doctor’s degrees.